Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Carol from Massachusetts

 This is a guide about shopping after-Christmas sales.
 Shopping after Christmas is incredibly chaotic but it can be worth the savings.
-You can find great deals on Christmas items as well as items you can use for future gifts.

 If you shop after Seasonal Holidays like Valentine's Day, Mother's Day, Halloween, Thanksgiving, Christmas, etc. you can save at least 50-75%, if you are lucky some stores even offer up to 90% off.